ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/bare-metal/retarget.md

 ```
 ### Modify hello.c

-Modify `hello.c` to initialize the UART before it is used, and also to import the `__use_no_semihosting` symbol to ensure that semihosting is no longer used:
+Modify `hello.c` to initialize the UART before it is used.
+From the [memory map](https://developer.arm.com/documentation/100964/latest/Base-Platform/Base---memory/Base-Platform-memory-map), we see that `UART0` is located at `0x1C090000`.

+ We also to import the `__use_no_semihosting` symbol to ensure that semihosting is no longer used.

 ```C
 #include <stdio.h>